- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 Sweating is heavy perspiration that can happen at night or even when the room is cool.
-It can be heavy enough to soak a person’s clothes.
+There may be enough to soak your clothes.
 Such sweating is common when a fever breaks.
-You may notice sweating happens a short time after the person has shaking chills.
-(See the section called "Fever.")
+You may notice that you sweat a lot a short time after shaking chills.
+(See the section called “Fever.”)

 What to look for

 - Feeling wet or damp during the night or waking up to find sheets damp

 - Fever followed by heavy sweating as the body temperature goes back down

 - Shaking chills

 - Drenching sweats even when there’s no fever

 - Take medicine to reduce fever, such as acetaminophen (Tylenol), if you’ve been told to do so.